Cal vs. Washington State NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Cal and its opponents have gone over the current 52.5-point total in three of four games this season.

-- Washington State has combined with its opponents to score more than 52.5 points in two games this season.
+- Washington State's games have gone over 52.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 52.3, is 0.2 points fewer than Saturday's over/under.

 - This contest's over/under is 6.6 points fewer than the 59.1 these two squads combine to give up per game in 2021.